supabase/auth/README.md

    configuration parameter.
 2. System user (zero UUID user).
 3. Super admin via the `is_super_admin` column.
-4. SAML sign-in provider via the `GOTRUE_SAML_ENABLED` configuration parameter.
-(A different implementation for SAML may appear in the future which will be supported.)
-5. Support for MySQL based databases.
-(Only Postgres is supported.)
-6. Group information in JWTs via `GOTRUE_JWT_ADMIN_GROUP_NAME` and other configuration fields.
+4. Group information in JWTs via `GOTRUE_JWT_ADMIN_GROUP_NAME` and other configuration fields.
-7. Symmetrics JWTs.
+5. Symmetrics JWTs.
 In the future it is very likely that Auth will begin issuing asymmetric JWTs (subject to configuration), so do not rely on the assumption that only HS256 signed JWTs will be issued long term.